11 Home Remedies for Cold and Flu in Babies & Kids

 Symptoms of Cold and Flu in Babies

-Knowing the signs that your baby will possibly show when he has a cold will help you soothe the condition better.
-Here’s what you should look for –
+Knowing the signs your baby may show when he has a cold will help you soothe the condition better.
+Here’s what you should look for :-

 - Mildly running nose